Porting Applications using Recipes

 Sometimes specify the library recipe on the dependencies = [] section is not enough, some build systems have environment variables to receive a custom path for external libraries.

-When you add a library on your recipe.toml the Cookbook will copy the library source code to the sysroot folder at cookbook/recipes/recipe-name/target/${TARGET}, this folder has an environment variable that can be used inside the script = field on your recipe.toml.
+When you add a library on your recipe.toml the Cookbook will copy the library source code to the sysroot folder at cookbook/recipes/your-category/recipe-name/target/your-target, this folder has an environment variable that can be used inside the script = field on your recipe.toml.

 Example: